mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 ## 2. Question about your code?
 Please beautify your code.

-If you want to describe your code, please show me your code and data.
 When you paste your code, please use **triple-backticks**.
 The readability matters more than you may think.

 If you specify your code language (js, css, html ...etc), Github will color your code automatically which greatly enhances readability.

 ![](use_triple_backslashes.png)

-And also, please format your code.
+And also, please format your code for readability also.
 You can beautify your JS code at http://jsbeautifier.org/

 ![](format_your_code.png)